MaxSydow/Time-Series-Analysis/README.md

 Yt = (B1 + B2) + (M1Y(t-1) + ... + MpY(t-p)) + (w1E(t-1) + w2E(t-2) + ... + wqE(t-q) + Et)

+Another important feature of a time series to consider is the behavior of means and standard deviations within lagged intervals.
+One way that means may differ is if there are seasonal trends in the data.
+While the means within fall and winter months may not differ too much, the larger fall and winter means might.
+This indicates seasonality within the time series.
+Distributions amongnst intervals may also exist, which would indicate the MA error term is not constant.
+For a time series to be stationary the means and standard deviations of lagged samples need to be constant, and there should be no seasonality.

+An Integrated ARMA (ARIMA) model mitigates moving means.
+This can be accomplished by taking the difference of successive lagged intervals, or perhaps using a log or other form of transform.
+Before ensuring the stationarity assumption and performing any transformation, it is imperitive to check for any missing values and deal with outliers.